Introduction to Distributed System Concepts

-What is a Distributed System?
+What is a distributed system?

-Distributed systems can continuously evolve to support growing workloads like handling a large number of user requests or a large number of database transactions.
+Distributed systems can continuously evolve to support growing workloads like handling a large number of requests or a large number of database transactions.
 So one of the key characteristics of a distributed system is to achieve high scalability without decrease in performance.

 Comparison between vertical and horizontal scaling